Thane Bettany: Personal life

 After a few years with the New Zealand Players, he returned home and taught at Corona Stage School, where he met Anne Kettle, whom he would later marry.
-He moved on to Norway as the Artistic Director of the English Theatre Company there, inviting Kettle over as his stage manager.
+He moved on to Norway as the artistic director of the English Theatre Company there, inviting Kettle over as his stage manager.
 Back in England they renewed their friendship at the Lincoln Theatre Royale.
 They married and settled in North London, "a rough estate in Harlesden" according to their son, and although stage work continued to be his focus, when his children were born he looked for other work to be closer to home.
 He continued to act, mainly in television; during this period he was cast in one of his most famous roles, as Tarak on Doctor Who.

 The couple had three children: daughter Sarah, elder son Paul and younger son Matthew.
 Sarah and Paul initially attended school in North London.
 When Sarah, Paul and Matthew were 11, 9 and 2 years old, respectively, their father obtained employment as a drama teacher at the Hertfordshire all-girls boarding school, Queenswood School; the family lived on campus.

 His son, Matthew, died after a fall at Queenswood when he was 8.
 Soon after, Paul left home to live on his own in London.
 Thane and Anne divorced in 1993 after 25 years of marriage.
 Bettany considered paying privately for sex-reassignment surgery, as he was too old for NHS protocols; in the end he judged it too expensive, and likely to hinder his remaining acting career.
 He lived in Fife, Scotland with his partner, Andy Little, continuing to work regularly as an actor, including performing with Dundee Rep until his death in November 2015.
-According to his son Paul, following the death of Andy after a 20 year relationship, Thane "went back into the closet" out of difficulties with grief and with reconciling his sexuality and Catholicism, fearing "not being able to get into Heaven".
+According to his son Paul, following the death of Andy after a 20-year relationship, Thane "went back into the closet" out of difficulties with grief and with reconciling his sexuality and Catholicism, fearing "not being able to get into Heaven".

-Bettany was the father-in-law of actress Jennifer Connelly, who married his son Paul in 2003.
+Bettany became the father-in-law of actress Jennifer Connelly, when she married his son Paul in 2003.